PedrobyJoao/nwaku-eval/README.md

 There is no discovery mechanism added because adding one would extend the duration of the experiments as they would have to wait longer after the mesh is created to give time for peers to discover each other.

-Currently, the experiments wait less than 20 seconds after the mesh is created so that whatever network processes can stabilize.
+Currently, the experiments wait less than 20 seconds after the mesh is created to allow network processes to stabilize.

 > With a discovery mechanism, experiments may have to wait `x` minutes.